-Whether you’re writing a research paper, making a sales pitch, or defending yourself in court, you should never underestimate the importance of providing the factual details to support your claim.
+What are supporting details?
+Whether you're explaining a situation, telling a story or doing any other kind of writing, it's important to know the answer to this question.
+Whether you’re writing a research paper, making a sales pitch, or defending yourself in court, you should never underestimate the importance of providing the factual details to support your claims or ideas.

 Supporting details aren’t just meant to give more information about a situation — they’re also meant, literally, to support your point, meaning that without them, you may not succeed in making your argument successfully.
-Using supporting details properly could be crucial in a variety of situations, whether you’re defending your innocence… or just your thesis.
+Using supporting details properly could be crucial in a variety of situations, whether you’re defending your innocence or just your thesis statement.

 Imagine that you find yourself in court fighting a traffic charge.
 The other driver was at fault in the wreck, but he is trying to claim that you were to blame.
 The two of you could go into court and simply argue back and forth.
 This could go on forever, and how would the judge ever know who was telling the truth?
 Without any solid, clear evidence in one direction or the other, it would be virtually impossible to tell.

 Now imagine, however, that the other driver caused the accident because he was talking on his cell phone.
 You could certainly go to court and simply tell the judge that the other driver was distracted and this led to the wreck, but why would the judge believe you?
 Telling the judge that the driver was, in fact, on his phone would be providing him with essential supporting details.
 Ideally, you could even have the driver’s phone records brought into court to prove he was on the phone at the time of the accident, thus providing even more supporting details to bolster your claim.
 This is the kind of factual, detailed evidence that explains why you reached the conclusion that you reached, and helps provide a background that proves the veracity of your point.